Architectural Facade Elements: A Complete Guide to How They Are Made

 1/4

-Decors must be painted or plastered after installation.
-Billet of facade EPS is flammable (G3), cement-polymer coating is low-flammable (G1), like plaster on the facade.
+The elements must be painted or plastered after installation.
+The facade EPS blank is flammable (class G3), while the cement-polymer coating is low-flammability (class G1), like facade plaster.

-Belts and rustics of small thickness (20-40 mm) can be made on the wall with a lightweight reinforced plaster mixture.
-Alkali-resistant mesh allows you to further increase the thickness of the plaster layer in several steps.
-And fiberglass corners and plastering on the beams allows you to get a good geometry of the protrusions.
+Thin bands and rustication (20-40 mm) can be built up on the wall with a lightweight reinforced plaster.
+Alkali-resistant mesh lets you increase the thickness of the plaster layer further in several passes, and fiberglass corner beads and plastering against screed rails give the projections clean geometry.

-However, thick plaster tends to crack due to shrinkage, so you need to use special mixes for thick layers.
+Thick plaster does tend to crack as it shrinks, however, so you need special mixes made for thick layers.

 1/1

-Ultra lightweight full and hollow decors that raise questions when used on the façade.
-Applicable for freestanding detailed elements such as rosettes, coats of arms, cantilevers out of reach.
+Ultralight solid and hollow elements whose use on the facade raises some concerns.
+Best suited to freestanding, detailed pieces such as rosettes, coats of arms, and cantilevers placed out of reach.

-Polyurethane foam changes significantly in size from outdoor temperature fluctuations, as well as long-term "drying" in the sun and air.
+Polyurethane foam changes size significantly with outdoor temperature swings, as well as with long-term "drying out" in the sun and air.

-To prevent shrinkage of the linear elements, manufacturers require special installation.
-First, install the elements sporadically, so that they are prestressed at the time of installation.
-Secondly, in addition to the glue, fasten with hardware and only in a solid base.
-Therefore, installation on the facade with insulation requires embedded parts (inserts instead of insulation), metal plates or corners, as well as brackets at the joints of elements.
-Some manufacturers recommend replacing part of the embedded parts through the insulation in the wall.
-The joints should be glued with a special "joining" glue.
-When simply mounted on the glue, within 2 years you can find the expanding joints between the jointed elements.
+To keep linear elements from pulling apart, manufacturers require a special installation method.
+First, the elements are fitted with slight compression so that they are pre-stressed when installed.
+Second, in addition to adhesive, they are fastened with hardware, and only into a solid base.
+On an insulated facade this means embedded parts (inserts in place of insulation), metal plates or angles, and brackets at the joints between elements.
+Some manufacturers recommend anchoring some of the embedded parts through the insulation into the wall.
+The joints should be bonded with a special "jointing" adhesive.
+When elements are simply glued, within two years you can find the joints between them opening up.

-FPU is flammable (G2-G3 depending on flame retardants).
+PU foam is flammable (class G2-G3, depending on the flame retardants).

-Polyurethane is an expensive polymer, and for use on the facade it must be made more dense than in the interior (300 kg/m3).
-Molds for casting FPU is difficult to produce: it must be closed and can withstand pressure.
-All this leads to a tangible cost, especially when ordering individual products.
+Polyurethane is an expensive polymer, and for facade use it must be made denser than for interiors (300 kg/m3).
+Molds for casting PU foam are hard to make: they have to be closed and able to withstand pressure.
+All of this adds up to a noticeable cost, especially for one-off custom pieces.

 Column base made of polyurethane foam